How To Attract Tech Talent and Hire the Best in 2026

 Consider the following strategies to create inclusive hiring practices and promote diversity:

-- Leveraging diverse candidate sourcing channels including Diversify Tech, Tech Ladies, Inclusively, Latinas in Tech Recruit, and Black Tech Jobs
+- Leveraging diverse candidate sourcing channels that reach underrepresented groups including Diversify Tech, Tech Ladies, Inclusively, Latinas in Tech Recruit, and Black Tech Jobs

 - Attending diversity-focused networking and recruiting tech community events, such as Afrotech, Diversity Career Expo, and Women in Tech events